AnatomicMaps/test-flatmap/README.md

 # test-flatmap

-A repository to store test flatmaps.

 This is a simple flatmap for testing purposes.
-Included here are the connectivity in the `keast-5` which includes organs such as `the spinal cord segment` where `lamina VII of gray matter of spinal` is located.
-Then, because neuronConnectivity is set to `keast-bladder`, additional parts of `keast-4`, `keast-9`, `keast-10`, and `keast-20` appear.
+Included are features used by the `keast-5` ApiNATOMY neuron population, including spinal cord segments containing lamina VII gray matter.
+Because `neuronConnectivity` in the manifest specifies all of the `keast-bladder` model, parts of `keast-4`, `keast-9`, `keast-10`, and `keast-20` also appear.

 ## Map generation

 ```
-$ python runmaker.py --output ../published/flatmaps  --source ../published/sources/test-flatmap/manifest.json --background-tiles
+$ python runmaker.py --output ../map-server/flatmaps  --source ../map-sources/test-flatmap/manifest.json --background-tiles --ignore-git
-INFO: Generated map: id: test-flatmap, uuid: 381999f7-fdec-58ca-a522-62e0c0c64cfe, models: NCBITaxon:1, output: ../published/flatmaps/381999f7-fdec-58ca-a522-62e0c0c64cfe
+INFO: Generated map: id: test-flatmap, uuid: None, models: NCBITaxon:1, output: ../map-server/flatmaps/test-flatmap
 ```

 ## Upload to SPARC Ubuntu system